smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     speed:
-      description: 'Property.
-The current speed of the fleet vehicle (km/h).
-The timestamp element of the attribute should indicate when the reading was obtained.
-Units:''km/h'''
+      description: The current speed of the fleet vehicle (km/h).
+The timestamp element of the attribute should indicate when the reading was obtained
       type: number
       x-ngsi:
         type: Property
         units: km/h
     type:
-      description: Property.
-NGSI Entity identifier.
+      description: NGSI Entity identifier.
 It has to be FleetVehicleStatus
       enum:
         - FleetVehicleStatus
       type: string